 NETworkshop / Julian Oliver & Danja Vasiliev (2013)

-In this day two of the workshop students learnt to read network topologies as political control structures, seeing how corporations and governments shape and control the way we use computer networks.
+In day two of the workshop students learnt to read network topologies as political control structures, seeing how corporations and governments shape and control the way we use computer networks.
 Studying these power structures by tracing the flow of packets as they pass over land and sea.